alanpaterson82/project4-blog/README.md

 There was a query regarding committing insecure keys, however this was resolved with the clarification of env.py being included in the .gitignore file.

-AS I was referencing the walkthrough project, and was initially using CodeAnywhere before transferring to Gitpod Workspaces, there were certain queries to be overcome, including replacing certain code such as the CSRF Trusted Origins being amended to gitpod.io.
+As I was referencing the walkthrough project, and was initially using CodeAnywhere before transferring to Gitpod Workspaces, there were certain queries to be overcome, including replacing existing code such as the CSRF Trusted Origins being amended to gitpod.io.

 When trying to migrate with 0001_initial.py I received the following error:

 _It is impossible to add a non-nullable field 'content' to post with specifying a default.
 From the source code, content = models.
 TextField() had no content in the parentheses._

-The above was recolved with a system reset via Tutor Support.
+The above was resolved with a system reset via Tutor Support.

+The latter deployments to Heroku don't appear to be successful in transferring the stylistic changes that have been made, however, all of the relevant forms, notifications and commands appear to be working, as well as the Django Administration functions.
+This may be related to the Debug value (True/ False).

 ## Lighthouse testing